Arts and Sciences Initiatives

 Recipients of Summer Scholar awards will not teach a summer course during the summer award period and will be required to submit a brief (2-4 pages) report by October 1, describing their accomplishments during the award period.
 They will also present their work to a peer audience in an informal venue during the subsequent academic year.
 The annual call for applications for the Summer Scholars Program for Ordinary faculty in the School of Arts & Sciences will be announced late in the Fall semester.
 Announcement of the awards will be made early in the Spring semester.

-In May 2017, the School of Arts & Sciences hosted “Meet the Editors,” a publishing workshop designed to support faculty in the dissemination of their research and scholarship.
-Guest editors Beatrice Rehl, Book Acquisitions Editor and Hal Moore, Journals Acquisitions Editor of Cambridge University Press, led a day-long workshop on book and journal publishing in the humanities, sciences, and social sciences.
+In May 2019, the School of Arts & Sciences hosted “Meet the Editors,” a publishing workshop designed to support faculty in the dissemination of their research and scholarship.
+Guest editors Beatrice Rehl, Book Acquisitions Editor and Aaron B. Johnson, Senior Editor of Cambridge University Press, led a day-long workshop on book and journal publishing in the humanities, STEM fields, and social sciences.
 This event was designed to help faculty prepare book and journal manuscripts for publication.

 The Liberal Arts Task Force was constituted in October 2013 to support the liberal arts mission of the School of Arts & Sciences and Providence College and charged with the following: